-The arrival of the March Break is always an eager part of the school year – for students and teachers.
+The arrival of the March break is always an eager part of the school year – for students and teachers.
 Have you ever heard the saying “absence makes the heart grow fonder”?
-Well, for students on March Break, the absence of not getting up every day and going to school makes some actually miss their daily routine.
-However, as we all know the majority of students (and instructors) don’t object to March Break.
-After all, a long dreary winter can make some grumpy and sleepy, which affects learning greatly and can make motivating individuals a challenge, too.
+Well, for students on March break, the absence of not getting up every day and going to school makes some actually miss their daily routine.
+However, as we all know the majority of students (and instructors) don’t object to March break.
+After all, a long dreary winter can make some grumpy and sleepy.
+Overall, this affects learning greatly and can make motivating individuals a challenge too.

-Besides being a chance for some unstructured time, are there any benefits to the perennial March Break in Canadian schools?
+Besides being a chance for some unstructured time, are there any benefits to taking a break in Canadian schools?
 Let’s consider a few…

-Less sick days.
 Stress can suppress the immune system leaving you susceptible to illness.
-Taking a vacation may help lower those stress levels and allow you to use those days off for something fun instead of sick and in bed.
+Taking a vacation may help lower those stress levels and allow you to use those days off for something fun instead of staying home sick.

 Overall, it can be tough to decide what to do during this one week off.
 If you are struggling with coming up with ideas to take advantage of the break, here are some things to consider.

 - Take a small trip out of town for a couple of days to a destination nearby, even if it is brief.

 - Spend some time with your family or visit some friends that you may not have had time to see since being back in school.